 Drowning in debt and feeling like you have no options?
 Financial trouble can be draining.
 Filing for bankruptcy offers a solution but it can be tricky to figure out if it’s the best solution.
 Each type of bankruptcy offers unique advantages and disadvantages.
 Most of the variations are based on what personal items and property you’re able to keep, what debts you are required to pay back and what debt will be discharged.
-When you’re considering your options, it’s important to know what the difference is between chapter 7 and chapter 13 bankruptcy.
+When you’re considering your options, it’s important to know what the difference is between chapter 7 and chapter 13 bankruptcy as well as the pros and cons of bankruptcy.

 Chapter 13 bankruptcy, often referred to as “reorganization,” involves constructing an affordable repayment plan to repay what you are required to keep your property, while limiting what you pay to unsecured creditors based upon what you can afford, instead of what you owe.
 A bankruptcy lawyer can help you gather the appropriate information, properly file all documents and draft a plan that meets statutory requirements.
 The goal is to get the plan approved by the court and then monitored and carried out by a trustee who is designated by the court.
 Let’s take a look at the pros and cons of filing Chapter 13 bankruptcy.